 Alex’s love for California landscapes began as a child growing up in Santa Cruz, California.
-She has a decade of experience working professionally in landscape architecture in the Bay Area, including roles in both the public and private sector.
+She has over a decade of experience practicing landscape architecture in the Bay Area, including roles in both the public and private sector.
 Her dual background in both planning and landscape architecture allows her to transition easily between scales and her work spans master planning to construction documentation and administration.

 Alex lives in the Mission District of San Francisco, where she currently volunteers as a working group member for the SFMTA Potrero Yard Modernization Project, which combines 575 units of affordable housing with a public transit facility on a 4.4 acre lot.
 She enjoys going on walks around the neighborhood with her husband and 4-year-old daughter.

 Masters of Landscape Architecture and Masters of City Planning – University of California, Berkeley

 Bachelor of Environmental Design – University of Colorado, Boulder

 ISA Certified Arborist #WE-11597A

 Nicki has worked as a landscape designer in both New Zealand and California.
 Past work has involved public space projects, campus upgrades, streetscapes, master planning and residential gardens.
 In addition to New Zealand and California, Nicki has lived and worked in Canada, England and Scotland, in constant heat, endless snow, dreary grey and everything in between, from highly urban locations to within remote mountains.
 This varied experience has given her an acute appreciation for the importance of site-appropriate and performative landscape design: spaces that protect against the hot sun or biting wind; materiality that is appropriate to the site’s expected or potential function and usage; and planting design that is both climatically and ecologically beneficial.